ArunVirha/K-Means-Clustering/README.md

-# K-Means-Clustering
+# K-Means-Clustering: A Project on Customer Segmentation.

-A Project on K-Means Clustering for Customer Segmentation.
+In this project ,I have represented the algorithms for how to use k-Means for customer segmentation using demographic dataset.